Report and Document Layouts Overview

 - General page settings, such as margins and background images.

-There are two types of report layouts that you can use on reports; Word and RDLC.
+There are four types of layouts that you can use on reports: Word, RDLC, Excel, and external.

-A Word report layout is a based on Word document (.docx file type).
-Word report layouts enable you to design report layouts by using Microsoft Word 2013 or later.
-A Word report layout determines the report's content - controlling how that content elements are arranged and how they look.
-A Word report layout document will typically use tables to arrange content, where the cells can contain data fields, text, or pictures.
+Word layouts are based on Word documents (.docx file type).
+Word layouts enable you to design report layouts by using Microsoft Word.
+A Word layout determines the report's content - controlling how that content elements are arranged and how they look.
+A Word layout document will typically use tables to arrange content, where the cells can contain data fields, text, or pictures.

 See Related Training at Microsoft Learn